losandes/heinz-95729-project/README.md

-# Scope   and   User   Stories
+# Scope, User Stories and Design

 ## Scope statement
 <br>Develop a Google Assistant Actions for Google Home Devices which integrates with Google DialogFlow.
 Using the dataset provided in course to simulate a shopping experience.
 Objectives At the end of this project, users will be able to